-ISVWorld is the largest data platform of independent Software Vendors globally - currently covering over 190,000 ISVs and continuing to grow.
+ISVWorld is the largest data platform covering SaaS companies and independent Software Vendors (ISVs) globally - currently tracking over 220,000 ISVs and continuing to grow.

 As a registered user

 You are a registered user if you have/had a trial account or if you have/had a subscription.
 While logged in go to the Pricing page and choose the subscription you would like to purchase (by clicking on the “Buy now” button).
 Next, you can choose to include additional company and contact download credits or add additional users to your subscription.
-Click on the “Checkout” at the bottom of the page and follow the steps of the payment process.
+Click on “Checkout” at the bottom of the page and follow the payment process steps.
 It is recommended that the person who will be designated "account owner" performs these steps, e.g., the person who will manage the subscription users and allocate download access to users.

 As a non-registered user